Guy176/ML_Gender_Classification/README.md

-Certainly!
-Here's the README description for your gender classification project with a cleaner design:

 Gender Classification Using Three Different Algorithms This project focuses on classifying gender using three different algorithms.
 It encompasses data preprocessing, model training, and evaluation steps.
 Below is a structured overview of the project: